 - Know that the instrument is forged, and

-- Has the intent to defraud someone with it
+- Have the intent to defraud someone with it.

 Forgery under CRS 18-5-102 is discussed above in section 1.1.
 And as discussed below in section 2, possessing a forged instrument is a less serious crime than trying to use it.

-Possessing a second-degree forged instrument is a Colorado crime under CRS 18-5-107 when the defendant both:
+Possessing a second-degree forged instrument is a Colorado crime under CRS 18-5-107 when you both:

 - Know that the instrument is forged, and

-- Has the intent to defraud someone with it
+- Have the intent to defraud someone with it.

 Second-degree forgery is discussed above in section 1.2.
-And as discussed below in section 2, possessing a forged instrument is a less serious crime than trying to use it.
+As discussed below in section 2, possessing a forged instrument is a less serious crime than trying to use it.

 CRS 18-5-109 prohibits making or having counterfeiting devices.
 Examples are machines that create fake seals, signatures, or marks.